Courses may not be offered every semester; view the course schedule pdf on the Current Students page for available options.

 1 credit – Fall and Spring semesters

-Prerequisite: Instructor approval
+Prerequisite: Instructor consent

-Course Description: Contemporary topics in pharmaceutics research.
+Course Description: Contemporary topics in pharmaceutics research

 Phar 6906: Introduction to Pharmacy Research